This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 Pros

-- IPS Black panel doubles contrast ratio to 2000:1 vs. standard IPS
+- IPS Black panel delivers 2000:1 contrast — double standard IPS

-- 90W USB-C power delivery — charges most laptops fully
+- 90W USB-C charges most laptops at full speed

-- Exceptional factory color accuracy for polished video call backgrounds
+- Exceptional factory color accuracy for documents and design review

 - VESA compatible with full height/tilt/swivel/pivot adjustment